-Diabetic ketoacidosis is a condition which can affect people with diabetes.
-It happens when the body does not have enough insulin to help it use sugar for energy.
-Instead, the body starts burning fats for energy, which releases a chemical called ketones.
-A build-up of ketones causes the body to become acidic – hence the name 'acidosis'.
+Diabetic ketoacidosis is a condition which can affect people with diabetes, usually type 1 diabetes.
+It happens when your body does not have enough insulin to help it use sugar for energy.
+Instead, your body starts burning fat for energy, which releases ketones.
+A build-up of ketones in your body causes it to become acidic.
+This is why it is called ketoacidosis.

-Because diabetic ketoacidosis upsets the chemical balance in the body, and can quickly make you sick, it requires immediate medical attention.
+Because diabetic ketoacidosis upsets the chemical balance in your body and can quickly make you sick, it requires immediate medical attention.
 Left untreated, diabetic ketoacidosis can be fatal.
 If picked up early, it can be treated with extra insulin, glucose and fluid.

 What causes diabetic ketoacidosis?

 Diabetic ketoacidosis is triggered by low insulin levels.
 This is most commonly caused by:

 - insulin therapy not being given correctly which may be because of problems with your insulin pen, insulin cartridge or insulin pump

 - an illness or hormonal change – insulin in the body may not work well in the presence of infection, stress/trauma, or pregnancy.
 This is due to your body producing higher levels of other hormones, such as adrenaline or cortisol, which reduce the effect of insulin.
 You are at risk of diabetic ketoacidosis if you have an infection such as gastroenteritis (tummy bug), urinary tract infection, chest infection or skin infection.

 - alcohol or drug abuse, in particular, cocaine

 - certain medications, such as corticosteroids and some diuretics.

 What are the warning signs of diabetic ketoacidosis?